We’ve created a list of FAQs to help answer your enquiry.

 Homes built this way are owned or managed by local people.
 Their benefits to these people are forever legally protected.

-Eastern Community Homes offers tools and support for groups interested in community-led housing in the East of England.
+Eastern Community Homes provides expert advices to groups interested in community-led housing in the East of England.

 Eastern Community Homes offers: